 Therefore, poor coverage is a widespread problem, and the use of Wi-Fi repeaters and mesh networks is increasing.

 A Wi-Fi repeater, extender, or booster is a device that forwards wireless signals from the router to cover a larger area, such as multiple floors of a house.

 The repeater creates a new network based on signals from the originating network, and the clients that connect to the repeater are thus on a separate network.

 A repeater does not have router or modem functionality, nor can it function as a standalone wireless access point; it relies on getting wireless signals from another access point that it can pass on (repeat).

 Wi-Fi repeaters comes in many models and configurations – we strongly discourage the use of repeaters because the vast majority of them are cumbersome to use, and because they use capacity (airtime) from the wireless router.

 In many cases, the Wi-Fi repeater can do more to boost the problems than the signals.
 But what should you do to get the whole home covered when the router isn't enough?

-Most of the Wi-Fi solutions for business use are based on such access points, but these are also becoming increasingly common in the home.
-Examples include AirTies Smart Wi-Fi, Eero and Google Wi-Fi.
+Most enterprise and other professional Wi-Fi solutions are based on mesh technology, but it is also becoming increasingly common in the home.
+Here at Eye Networks we sell Zyxel mesh solutions, other examples include Airties Wi-Fi, Eero, and Google Wi-Fi.